AronDomingues/Pokemon-Unsupervised-Machine-Learning-Analysis/README.md

 Factor analysis was conducted to reduce the number of variables, which allowed us to rank Pokémon based on the factors.
 This reduction facilitated ranking and clustering Pokémons by their similarities.

-# It was possible to see that cluster 4 has the best pokemons according to defined parameters.
+# It was possible to see that cluster 4 has the best Pokémon according to defined parameters.

 Describing Cluster 4 stats:

 ![image](https://github.com/user-attachments/assets/193d3fac-eb9a-436d-af41-4aa5b50d23f7)

-Ranking Cluster 4 pokemons in a descending order -best one first- :
+Ranking Cluster 4 Pokémon in a descending order -best one first- :

 ![image](https://github.com/user-attachments/assets/93599d5f-a47b-4a8a-a403-4d6799be5336)